zawwz/zpkg/README.md

 +-- HOME
      +-- ~
 ```
 - The ROOT directory represents the root filesystem
 - The HOME directory represents the home directory of the user
 - The DEPS file contains dependency packages separated by spaces or newlines.
 Dependencies are package names from the repository
 - The DESC file contains the description of the package

 ### Deploying packages

 `zpkg deploy <dir...>`
-> Target directories are structured as described above
+> Target directories are structured as described above <br>
 > The name of the directory is the package name

+### Updating

+`git pull && make`

 ## Functionality